bitburner-official/bitburner-src/src/Documentation/doc/en/basic/codingcontracts.md

 ### Online

-Every 10 minutes, the game makes three independent attempts to generate a contract, each with a base 25% chance.
+Every 10 minutes, the game makes three independent attempts to generate a contract on normal servers, each with a base 25% chance.
 This probability decreases based on the total number of contracts across all servers.
 In most cases, you can assume a ~25% success rate per attempt.

 ### Offline

 When the game is launched after being offline, the offline time is used to calculate the number of generation attempts.
 The same rules and probabilities from the online generation process apply.

 ### Dark Net

-Opening cache files on [darknet](../programming/darknet.md) servers also has a chance to generate a contract.
+Opening cache files on [darknet](../programming/darknet.md) servers also has a chance to generate a contract, but with lower rewards.
+Contracts generated this way grant 50% lower rewards than those generated randomly on normal servers.

 ## Running in Terminal